Business Schools in Colorado

 We were able to obtain acceptance rate data for all our schools, and they are very student-friendly.
 The overall average is 80%, one of the highest in the country; the University of Denver has the lowest figure at 53%, and there are four schools at or above 90%.

 Graduation rates for undergraduate business degrees in Colorado, however, are on the low side.
-The overall average is 52%, ranging from Metropolitan State University of Denver at 27% to 79% at the University of Denver.
-Five of the 8 schools are below 50%.
-The best combination of acceptance rate and graduation rate is at the University of Colorado at Boulder, with an acceptance rate of 77% and graduation rate of 70%.
+The overall average is 52%, ranging from the Metropolitan State University of Denver at 27% to 79% at the University of Denver.
+Five of the eight schools are below 50%.
+The best combination of acceptance rate and the graduation rate is at the University of Colorado at Boulder, with an acceptance rate of 77% and a graduation rate of 70%.
 Colorado State University is close behind with figures of 78% and 67%, respectively.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|

 |University of Northern Colorado||Greeley||$8,888||$7,680||928-1150||19-25||90%||48%|

 We have data on 11 accredited schools for graduate business study in Colorado.
 These schools are a little more expensive relative to other states than the undergraduate schools, but except for the University of Denver ($100,000), they are not exceptionally high.
 The overall average is $33,300, or $25,000 if the University of Denver is excluded.
 Five of the nine schools are near or below $20,000.

 We have average GMAT scores for seven schools, which are all in the 500s.
 The percentage of faculty with doctorate degrees ranges from 68.9% at the University of Denver to 91.7% at Colorado State University-Pueblo.